parsamajidi21/DNN-FPGA/README.md

 feasible or maybe it is better to tackle the first option.

+### General Workflow to use HLS

+- Problem
+- Define your inputs & output
+	- They will translate as the parameters of your HLS top-level function
+- Write up your code
+- Test your C++ code
+- Synthesis, i.e. convert to VHDL code
+	- Optimise it to get the desired performance while staying in your HW limits
+- Test synthesised design
+- Export design, typically in Vivado IP (Intellectual Property) format
+- Implement in Vivado on actual FPGA
 ## Hardware Requirements
 - Arty A7-100T Artix-7 FPGA Development Board - PN: XC7A100TCSG324-1
 - A host computer running Windows or GNU/Linux